Draft — not yet published.

 StateCraft Canon · Article I

 Before any system of thought can reason well, it must already stand within three prior orders: an order of what is taken to exist, an order of what is taken to be knowable, and an order of what is taken to matter.
-These three orders are ontology, epistemic, and moral.
+These three orders are ontology, epistemology, and morality.

 They are not inventions of this thesis.
 They are older and more general than it.
 But state reasoning cannot begin without them.
 Before one asks how to model condition, uncertainty, judgment, or intervention, one must first ask three deeper questions: